Here's Everything We Know So Far About 'Stranger Things' Season 3

 Yes, the smoke monster will not let go of Hawkins, but it's not much better down in regular land either.
 Dr. Owens (Paul Reiser) really worked that charm in season 2, but Joyce didn't trust the new and improved lab staff.
 So why should we?
 Another wild card is Hopper.
 The Chief earned all the points not only as hero in a crisis, but as a repentant father figure for Eleven.
 But the antihero has hidden depths, even from himself.

-And then there's Kali ,who will stop at nothing to get revenge on all of Dr. Brenner's "bad men."
+And then there's Kali who will stop at nothing to get revenge on all of Dr. Brenner's "bad men."
 Will she — and quite possibly the other gifted children — be a strong ally for her old labmate Eleven?
 Or will she manipulate her instead?
 It seems likely that all the Hawkins Lab kids will join up to combine superpowers to ultimately turn the tables on their Hawkins Lab oppressors, but that might be the final endgame of the whole show.

 Will Dr. Brenner show up in Stranger Things season 3?